 Mushroom – Edible Or Not?

-While walking my dog Leo this morning (17th October 2014) I found this cep – toadstool – mushroom under a Silver Birch tree.
-I haven’t seen one like it before so I photographed it with my mobile phone.
+While walking my dog Leo on Field Lane Park, Alvaston, this morning I found this cep – toadstool – mushroom under a Silver Birch tree.
+Not having seen one like it before I photographed it with my mobile phone.

 I just looked up ‘cep’ in the Oxford Dictionary and got this description: